sophiegoblin/sophiegoblin.github.io/index.md

 **Founder and Curator **
 <br>
 <br>
-At Kollektiv I produce residencies, festivals, exhibitions and symposiums.
+At Kollektiv I produce residencies, festivals, exhibitions and symposia.
 Interested in the ethics of inhabiting space by reacting to the semiotics of the city; a car, empty butchery, office, warehouse or laptop become the backdrop for artists work.
 This work is done in tandem with creative play, survival and entrepreneurial drive.
 <br>
 <br>
-I [design, run workshops](https://www.kollektivgallery.com/fast-art/) and give talks, [publish interviews](https://www.kollektivgallery.com/artists/), [online publications](https://www.kollektivgallery.com/manual/), [podcasts](https://www.kollektivgallery.com/lokalstories/learning-unlearning-conversation-piupiu-faith-dilo) and manage artists too.
+I [run workshops](https://www.kollektivgallery.com/fast-art/) and give talks, [publish interviews](https://www.kollektivgallery.com/artists/), [online publications](https://www.kollektivgallery.com/manual/), [podcasts](https://www.kollektivgallery.com/lokalstories/learning-unlearning-conversation-piupiu-faith-dilo) and manage artists too.
 If you'd like to discuss a flexible consultancy that suits you, drop me an email.
 <br>
 ![kollektiv's website](/img/kollektiv/WEBSITE BG.jpg "kollektiv's website")
 ![kollektiv's website](/img/kollektiv/web.jpg "kollektiv's website")<br><br>